PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   a complete four-constant transaction;
 - `cc699155` moves quantized TransposeConv QDQ cleanup to one indexed owner with a complete filter/output transaction;
+- `2b181ed7` moves decomposed InstanceNormalization layout repair to one indexed owner with a complete tensor-metadata transaction;
-- the current checkpoint moves decomposed InstanceNormalization layout repair to one indexed owner with a complete tensor-metadata transaction.
+- the current checkpoint moves NCHW Concat/global-pool/Conv axis repair to one indexed owner with a complete options/metadata/buffer transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain